Trump slams Israel's prosecutors over Netanyahu corruption trial

 Netanyahu was indicted in 2019 in Israel on charges of bribery, fraud and breach of trust — all of which he denies.
 The trial began in 2020 and involves three criminal cases.

-"It is INSANITY doing what the out-of-control prosecutors are doing to Bibi Netanyahu," Trump said in a Truth Social post, adding that the judicial process was going to interfere with Netanyahu's ability to conduct talks with Palestinian militants Hamas, and Iran.
+"It is INSANITY doing what the out-of-control prosecutors are doing to Bibi Netanyahu," Trump said in a Truth Social post, asserting that the judicial process was going to interfere with Netanyahu's ability to conduct talks with Palestinian militant group Hamas, and Iran.

+A spokesperson for the Israeli prosecution declined to comment on Trump's post.
+Netanyahu on X retweeted Trump's post and added: "Thank you again, @realDonaldTrump.
+Together, we will make the Middle East Great Again!"

 Trump's second post over the course of a few days defending Netanyahu and calling for the cancellation of the trial went a step further to tie Israel's legal action to US aid.